3D Printed Threads Modelled in Fusion 360

 Another light bulb came on (getting to be competition to Blackpool you might think).
 Why not make things very much simpler?

-I modelled a boss to screw onto the M35 thread with a central core to fit down the spindle bore (26mm) and with a central M8 tapped hole.
+I modelled a boss to screw onto the M35 x 1.5 thread with a central core to fit down the spindle bore (26mm) and with a central M8 tapped hole.
 I also printed another through hole M8 knob, a M8 top hat and a new blind M8 knob.
 I now had a much more simple depth stop.

 Two solutions for a depth stop.
 The second option is peculiar to the Myford and the first solution more universally adaptable to other lathes.
 The following download ZIP file contains the STL files for both versions and there is a second ZIP which has the Fusion 360 model for those wanting to tweak.
 Either version will make a useful addition to the workshop tooling.